Prophetic Dream: Is Jesus Coming Soon?

 By Melissa Nordell

-I had a prophetic dream recently with 3 vivid scenes that happened one right after the other, and the symbolism was profound in its conclusion.
+I had one prophetic dream with 3 vivid scenes happening one right after the other.
+And the symbolism was profound.

-In the first scene of the dream, I was in a house (representing the Church) where all the people were very concerned about politics and current news, talking, stressing, arguing, and protesting.
-It isn’t that we are not to be concerned with political issues, it was that they were not in the Word of God and not worshipping the Lord, not evangelizing, no effort to bring in the Harvest or to be ready for Jesus’ return, but spending all their time in political upheaval.
-God was definitely not their priority as politics was #1.
-In the dream, I heard the Lord say: “You don’t belong here, for I am coming soon.”
+Scene 1: In the first scene of the dream, I was in a house (representing the Church) where all the people were overly concerned about politics and current news, talking, stressing, arguing, and protesting.
+It isn’t that we are not to be concerned with political issues, of course.
+The problem was that the people were not in the Word of God, not worshipping the Lord, not evangelizing, and showed no effort to be ready for Jesus’ return.
+God was definitely not their priority.
+And in the dream I heard the Lord say: “You don’t belong here, for I am coming soon.”

-Next, in the second scene of the dream, I went into another big house (another aspect of the Church) where leaders were very concerned about the people who had missed a meeting or service, not in compassionate concern but deep in worry about a lack of the absent parishioner’s giving and whether the church was declining in attendance.
-I could see that the leaders felt that the people of the congregation “belonged” to them so these leaders spent most of their time trying to get the people to attend, counting attendance, trying to get back those who had left; but these leaders were not in the Word nor the Presence of God.
-They were not in faith, not asking God what He wanted them to do as far as worship, direction, and sermons.
-There was no dependency on the Lord but on man’s ideas of bringing people in.
-I saw no effort to evangelize here either, just worrying about the already-saved.
-Some leaders in this dream were saying that the people who had left were either lazy or complacent, with the leaders not seeing that the former congregants may have felt led to leave or wanted a different church for varying reasons.
-It seemed as if these leaders, as well, would not be able to hear the last trumpet call due to a wrong focus and worry.
+Scene 2: Next, in the second scene of the dream, I went into another big house (another aspect of the Church) where leaders were very concerned about the people who had missed a meeting or service, not in compassionate concern but in worry about a lack of parishioners’ giving and whether the church was declining in size.
+I could see that the leaders felt that the people of the congregation “belonged” to them, so they spent most of their time counting attendance and trying to get back the already-saved congregants who had left.
+These leaders concentrated on doctrine, were not in the Presence of God, and the focus seemed to be on themselves.
+They were not asking God what He wanted them to do as far as worship, direction, and sermons.
+There was no dependency on the Lord but on man’s ideas.
+I saw no effort to evangelize here either.
+Some leaders in this dream said that the people who had left were lazy or complacent, with the leaders not seeing that the former congregants may have had reason to leave.
+It seemed as if these leaders would not be able to hear the last trumpet call due to self-focus.

 And said unto them, It is written, My house shall be called the house of prayer; but you have made it a den of thieves.
 (Matt 21:13 KJV)

-The first two houses represent aspects of His Church that God is concerned with and that need attention.
-Both represent churches and people who do not have their emphasis on what Jesus said the Church is to be: a house of prayer.
-These surely were not houses of worship unto the Lord as well but were mainly self-focused.
-Neither scene showed anyone spending time with Jesus, in His Presence.
+The first two houses represent current aspects of His Church that God is concerned with and that need our attention.
+Both represent churches and people who do not have their emphasis on what Jesus said the Church is to be: a house of prayer filled with worship and His Presence.
+Neither scene showed anyone spending time with Jesus.
+And neither showed any action in evangelizing.

 Let us be glad and rejoice, and give honour to him: for the marriage of the Lamb is come, and his wife hath made herself ready.
 (Rev 19:7 KJV)